lullius/MoveTool/README.md

 https://discord.gg/g77WMvu

 Thank you TOOLASSISTED and WydD for submitting code and finding out how all the new stuff works.

+Thank you DoctorBearPhD for submitting code and for being MoveTool's new maintainer.

 ### Other stuff
 This tool uses Json.NET from Newtonsoft which uses an MIT license: